7-Eleven offers $100K reward for arrest in deadly holdups

 Police in Ontario, Upland, Riverside and La Habra have said they believe 7-Eleven robberies there also are linked.

-A customer was shot in the head and gravely wounded at a Riverside store and two people were shot in La Habra but were expected to survive, authorities said.
+A customer was shot in the head and gravely wounded at a Riverside store and two people, one of them a clerk, were shot in La Habra but were expected to survive.

 The Riverside shooting victim was identified by his family as Jason Harrell, 46.
 He was breathing on his own and was no longer in a coma, his brother David Makin told KNBC-TV.